commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer authorization:capture ID`

-Send this attribute if you want to create a capture for this authorization..
+Send this attribute if you want to create a capture for this authorization.

 ```
 USAGE